Szebasztián Szabó

 Szebasztián Szabó (Себастијан Сабо; born 11 March 1996) is a Hungarian swimmer.
-He is a world record holder in the short course 50 metre butterfly.
+He was a world record holder in the short course 50 metre butterfly (2021 – 2024).
 He competed in the men's 50 metre butterfly event at the 2017 World Aquatics Championships representing Serbia.
 In 2019, Szabó was member of the 2019 International Swimming League representing Team Iron.
 The same year he chose represent Hungary in the future, which was granted by FINA.

 Career

 2021 European Short Course Championships

 In the final of the 50 metre butterfly at the 2021 European Short Course Swimming Championships, held at the Palace of Water Sports in Kazan, Russia, Szabó achieved a world record, European record, Championships record, and a Hungarian record with a time of 21.75 seconds that tied the world record set by Nicholas Santos of Brazil in 2018 and earned Szabó the gold medal in the event.
 Earlier in the Championships, Szabó won his first medal, a gold medal, in the 100 metre butterfly with a time of 49.68 seconds.
 He also won the gold medal with a time of 20.72 seconds in the 50 metre freestyle, which marked the first time in the history of the European Short Course Swimming Championships that a Hungarian swimmer had won the gold medal in the event.
 Szabó tying the 50 metre butterfly world record and Ilya Shymanovich of Belarus tying the 50 metre breaststroke world record earned the number one spot from Swimming World for their "The Week That Was" honor for the week of 8 November 2021.